Our Services

 Some newer cancer treatments can cause inflammation of the colon.
 This type of diarrhea may need steroids or other prescription treatments and should not be ignored.

 Certain chemotherapy drugs can also affect the skin, including the palms, soles, and areas exposed to friction.
-If diarrhea occurs alongside skin redness, pain, or peeling, it may be part of a broader reaction.
+If diarrhea occurs alongside skin redness, pain, or peeling on your hands or feet, it could indicate Toxic Erythema of Chemotherapy—a treatable condition that your oncology team should evaluate to prevent worsening symptoms and adjust your treatment plan if needed.

 Yes.
 Ongoing or severe diarrhea during chemo can sometimes lead to: